octopus-network/octopus-docs/src/guides/appchain-startup.md

 * Run the relayer of the Octopus bridge;
 * Deploy NEP141 token of the appchain native token;

+The appchain team needs to provide premined appchain native token amount and block reward amount(for each day) to Octopus team.
+The Octopus team will make sure premined appchain native token amount and block reward amount are properly set in wrapper token contract on Mainchain and ChainSpec of appchain.
 ### Step by Step: Appchain Onboarding

 Taking the testnet as an example, the steps to start the appchain are as follows: